BellaCheng28/AccountingBook/Proposal.md

 # Project Proposal
 ## - [x]Accouting book
 ## Project Description
-My app is called money bulg, a danamic designed to help persons efficiently track and manage their personal finances.This app will provide a user-friendly interface for user to easily record their income and expenses,view financial summaries,set budgets,and monitor their financial progress over time.by offering visualizations,notificatons,and categorization features, the app aims to improve users' financial awareness and planning.
+My app is called accountingbooks, a danamic designed to help persons efficiently track and manage their personal finances.This app will provide a user-friendly interface for user to easily record their income and expenses,view financial summaries,and monitor their financial progress over time.by offering visualizations,notificatons,and categorization features, the app aims to improve users' financial awareness and planning.